TheFox/mandelbrot-c/README.md

 # Mandelbrot

-This script create a picture by using the [Mantelbrot set](http://en.wikipedia.org/wiki/Mandelbrot_set).
+This script create a picture by using the [Mandelbrot set](http://en.wikipedia.org/wiki/Mandelbrot_set).
 Source code in C.

 ## Mac Requirements